 Denmark is considered a front-runner in environmental policies and is pressing for high environmental standards within the European Union.
 Much of Denmark's current policy is based on EU directives.
-Taking EU policy as standard - and it can of course be discussed whether EU standards are good enough - the data available on implementation suggest that Denmark is doing reasonably well on implementation.
-In 2012, there were 296 infringement cases in the European Union, six involving Denmark.
-But there were no Article 260 (previously Article 228) court cases against Denmark.
+Taking EU policy as standard - and it can of course be discussed whether EU standards are good enough - the data available on implementation suggest that Denmark is doing reasonably well.
+In 2013, there were 353 infringement cases in the European Union, eight involving Denmark.
+But there were no Article 260 court cases (failure to comply with an ECJ judgement) against Denmark.

-The latest OECD Environmental Performance Review for Denmark was published in 2008.
+The latest OECD Environmental Performance Review for Denmark was published back in 2008.
 It was somewhat mixed.
-On the one hand it stated, "the well-balanced environmental policies of Denmark have led to significant environmental progress."
-However, at the same time it stated, "further environmental progress is needed for health and economic reasons," suggesting that further environmental improvements be reflected in the country's transport, agriculture, energy sectors as well as fiscal policies.
+On the one hand, it stated that "the well-balanced environmental policies of Denmark have led to significant environmental progress."
+However, at the same time it stated that "further

+Environmental Policy Score: 9 environmental progress is needed for health and economic reasons," suggesting that further environmental improvements be reflected in the country's transport, agriculture, energy sectors as well as fiscal policies.

 The perception in Denmark is that the country is doing reasonably well.
 Asked whether they were satisfied or dissatisfied with efforts to preserve the environment, 70% of Danes answered that they were satisfied, putting Denmark in fourth place among OECD countries.
 Denmark is doing relatively well when it comes to renewable energy, as 23.40% of energy consumption is renewable, which puts Denmark in eighth place among OECD countries.
 Water usage is relatively low in Denmark compared to other OECD countries.
-However, CO2 emissions remain relatively high, with the country ranking 26th among OECD countries.
-Nor is Denmark doing very well on biodiversity, with the country ranking 28th among OECD countries.
-Agriculture is one of the culprits.